pwwang/immunopipe/docs/running.md

 Then you can open the dashboard in your browser at `http://localhost:18521`.

 In the `Configuration` tab, you can configure the pipeline and the processes.
-Then you can use the `Generate Configuration` button to generate the configuration file.
-You can use the generated configuration file to run the pipeline via CLI.
+Then you can use the `Generate Configuration` button to generate the configuration file and then use the generated configuration file to run the pipeline via CLI.

 If you want to run the pipeline via `pipen-board`, you need an additional configuration file to tell `pipen-board` how to run the pipeline: